Thesis Submission Guidelines

-Graduate students are required to provide the Giovale Library with two unbound copies of their project or thesis.
-One copy is placed in the Giovale Library Archives, the other in the general collection for library users.
-Both copies are professionally hardbound according to Library Binding Institute standards.
+Graduate students are required to provide the Giovale Library with one UNBOUND copy and one electronic copy (PDF) on disc of their thesis.
+The print copy is professionally hardbound according to Library Binding Institute standards and placed in the Giovale Library Archives.
+The electronic copy is deposited and displayed in the Institutional Repository for users to access.
 This is to ensure their longevity and permanent status as part of the library collections.

 Submission of Library Copies:

-Two unbound copies of the project or thesis must be submitted to the Circulation Desk in the Giovale Library.
-The student must pay a $11.00 binding fee for the first copy, and the library will cover the cost of the second copy.
-If the student wants personal copies hardbound, these can be submitted at the same time with a fee of $11.00 per copy.
-All copies that the library sends out are hardbound according to the standards.
+One unbound copy and one electronic copy (PDF) on disc of the thesis must be submitted to the Circulation Desk in the Giovale Library.
+The library will cover the binding cost of the first copy; students must pay an $11.00 binding fee for each additional copy.
+All personal copies to be bound should be submitted at the same time along with the $11.00 fee per copy.
 Students who desire personal copies to be bound in some other manner should work with a local business that provides this service.
+All disc copies should be clearly labeled with the name of the author(s) and title of the thesis.

 NOTE: Theses are collected and periodically cataloged and bound throughout the year, depending on the number received and the workflow in the cataloging department.
 Students should therefore be aware that it may be several months before their personal copies are available.
 If a student is in a rush to have personal copies bound, they can contact the library for suggestions on where to take them.

-Students who submit projects or theses to the Giovale Library must include the following:
+Students who submit theses to the Giovale Library must include the following:

-Pagination: Pagination must be consecutive throughout the project/thesis so that the cataloger and binder can make sure the pages are in the proper order.
+Pagination: Pagination must be consecutive throughout the thesis so that the cataloger and binder can make sure the pages are in the proper order.

 Margins: Margins must be sufficient to allow binding; that means a left margin of l.5 inches.